chbogo/devopslab/README.md

 This is added after conflict.
 Added another line from remote to check diff. scenarios. changes done.
 New data entered in version v2.
+Second line added to version v2.